lucidrains/linear-attention-transformer/README.md

     depth = 12,
     max_seq_len = 8192,
     causal = True,
+    blindspot_size = 64,      # this gives the global attention a blindspot of 64 tokens back, but gives back an order of magnitude return in memory savings. should be paired with local attention of at least a window size of this setting. setting this to 1 will allow for full global attention of past n_local_attn_heads = 4,   # <todo>
+    local_attn_window = 128,  # <todo>
     one_kv_head = True,       # use one key/value head to save on memory / compute
-    reversible = True,  # use reversible nets, from Reformer paper ff_chunks = 2       # feedforward chunking, from Reformer paper
+    reversible = True,        # use reversible nets, from Reformer paper ff_chunks = 2,            # feedforward chunking, from Reformer paper
 ).cuda()

 x = torch.randint(0, 20000, (1, 8192)).cuda()